matt-allan/json-guard-cli/README.md

 Arguments:

 * schema: The schema to check.
-Must be the path to a JSON file or a JSON string.

 Examples:

 ```bash
 $ json-guard check my-schema.json
 ```

+### Loading JSON

+All commands can load the JSON as a string, from a loader path, from a local file path, or from STDIN.

 ## Change log